 - One-half of projected costs: Savings covers 50% of expenses, reducing debt needs substantially

-- Two-thirds of projected costs: Savings provides majority of funding, minimizing debt
+- Two-thirds of projected costs: Savings provides the majority of funding, minimizing debt

-- Full funding: Savings covers entire projected cost, eliminating debt need
+- Full funding: Savings covers the entire projected cost, eliminating debt need

-Your appropriate target depends on several factors: family income during college years, expected financial aid eligibility, student’s potential earnings, willingness to use loans, and whether you’re saving for one child or multiple children.
+Your appropriate target depends on family income during college years, expected financial aid eligibility, student’s potential earnings, willingness to use loans, and whether you’re saving for one child or multiple children.

 For a newborn (18 years to save):